-- Pour the hot coconut cream into the bowl containing the strawberry juice and stir to combine.
-Let cool 20-25 minutes, or until just warm.
+- Pour the hot coconut cream into the strawberry juice bowl and stir to combine.
+Let cool for 20-25 minutes or until just warm.
 It should not be hot.

 - If you haven't already, drain the chickpeas from the can and reserve the juice (aquafaba).
 Place the aquafaba into a large mixing bowl.
 Using an electric whisk, whip the aquafaba on high speed until firm peak forms, about 5 minutes.
 You should be able to turn the bowl upside down without the aquafaba losing its shape.
 Don't be scared to whip for at least 5 minutes.

 - Pour half of the coconut strawberry juice into the bowl and carefully fold it into the aquafaba using a spatula.
-Once fully combined, pour the rest of the strawberry juice and fold again until the juice is completely integrated into the aquafaba.
-Try not to overmix, stop as soon as it's combined and no juice remains at the bottom of the bowl.
+Once fully combined, pour the remaining strawberry juice and fold again until the juice is completely integrated into the aquafaba.
+Try not to overmix.
+Stop as soon as it's combined, and no juice remains at the bottom of the bowl.
 The batter should be very light and fluffy.

 - Use a spoon to transfer the strawberry mousse to jars.
 Cover with plastic film and refrigerate for at least 3 hours.